omarrodriguez15/code-behind-blog/_posts/2020-01-24-how-i-finally-achived-a-meaningful-new-years-resolution.md

 categories: [post-4, reading]
 tags: []
 comments: false
+image:
+  feature: 2019-books.png
+  credit: Omar Rodriguez
 ---
 One of my 2019 resolutions was to read at least one book per month.
 Now I can proudly say I read 22 books from start to finish in 2019.
 Before this I think I was reading maybe 1-3 books a year.
+(I'll admit this post is a bit of a pat on the back for myself :))

 <!--more-->

-<A href="#Conclusion">Skip to the conclusion section below if you want.</A>
+<A href="#conclusion">Skip to the conclusion section below if you want.</A>

 # Why read more?
 I've always loved going to bookstores to flip through coffee table books, browse through fiction book covers, then taking home some "bargain buys" I just had to have.
 The problem always was I lacked motivation and lost interest in the books after the first day or two of reading.